RHEL End of Life Dates: Complete Red Hat Enterprise Linux Lifecycle Guide

 RHEL 7 — End of Life

-RHEL 7 reached the end of its Maintenance Support phase on June 30, 2024.
-Extended Life Cycle Support (ELS) for RHEL 7 ran until June 30, 2026.
-Any system still running RHEL 7 is now completely unsupported and no longer receives security updates.
-Immediate migration to RHEL 9 or RHEL 10 is strongly recommended.
+RHEL 7 reached the end of its Maintenance Support phase on Jun 30, 2024.
+Red Hat has extended the paid Extended Life Cycle Support (ELS) add-on for RHEL 7 until May 31, 2029, so a security-patch bridge is still available for subscribers who purchase it.
+Without ELS, RHEL 7 systems receive no security updates at all.
+Treat ELS as breathing room for a migration, not a destination — moving to RHEL 9 or RHEL 10 is strongly recommended.

 RHEL vs. Downstream Distributions